Kinsa’s fever map could show just how crucial it is to stay home to stop COVID-19 spread – TechCrunch

 “There is no possible way to reverse engineer a geographic signal to an individual — it’s not possible to do it,” he told me.
 “This is the right equation to both protect people’s privacy and expose the data that society and communities need.”

 For the purposes of tracking atypical illness, Kinsa isn’t currently able to get quite as granular as it is with its standard observed illness map, because it requires a higher degree of sophistication.
-But the company is eager to expand its dataset with additional thermometers in the market.
+But the company is eager to expand its data set with additional thermometers in the market.
 The Kinsa hardware is already out of stock everywhere, as are most health-related devices, but Singh says they’re pressing ahead with suppliers on sourcing more despite increased component costs across the board.
 Singh is also eager to work with other smart thermometer makers, either by inputting their data into his model, or by making the Kinsa app compatible with any Bluetooth thermometer that uses the standard connection interface for wireless thermometer hardware.

 Currently, Kinsa is working on evolving the atypical illness view to include things like a visual indicator of how fast illness levels are dropping, and how fast they should be dropping in order to effectively break the chain of transmission, as a way to further help inform the public on the impact of their own choices and actions.
-Despite the widespread agreement by health agencies, researchers and medical professionals, advice to stay home and separated from others definitely presents a challenge for everyone – especially when the official numbers released daily are so dire.
-Kinsa’s tracker should provide a ray of hope, and a clear sign that each invidious contribution matters.
+Despite the widespread agreement by health agencies, researchers and medical professionals, advice to stay home and separated from others definitely presents a challenge for everyone — especially when the official numbers released daily are so dire.
+Kinsa’s tracker should provide a ray of hope, and a clear sign that each individual contribution matters.